 Hill’s next books, Speech!
 Speech!, The Orchards of Syon, Scenes from Comus (2005) and Without Title are as wide-ranging and intricate as any he has written.
 Speech!
 Speech! is made of characteristically dense and allusive numbered sections that run the gamut from theology, cultural criticism, autobiography, history and elegy.
 The Orchards of Syon is very much set in the landscape of Hill’s childhood.
 Discussing the book for the Guardian, Hill admitted the work is “concerned with forms and patterns of reconciliation—not the easiest of states to move into, so there are numerous lapses and relapses throughout the sequence.
 It is about depth of memory and broken memory, but that could be said of all my poetry…The cultivation of depths of memory I see as a civic duty as well as a private burden and consolation.”
 Without Title, according to William Logan in the New Criterion, is “clearer and less frustrated than his ranting monologues, but its short poems and one long sequence are no less stringent in their demands.”
 Though echoing critical orthodoxy on Hill’s accessibility, Logan did admit that “more than any poet alive, Hill has the pulse of English inside him, knowing like a lawyer all its loopholes and vagrancies.
 The stopped energy of his landscapes has become a valediction, the epitaph of a poet who cannot give up his rages, even as age grinds him down.”

 Hill’s Selected Poems appeared in 2006 to a flood of reviews and commendations.
 Patrick Kurp, reviewing the volume for the Quarterly Conversation remarked that it was “odd to think that Hill, the bane of postmodern poets and critics, may be the most ‘avant-garde’ poet working today.
 He pushes the resources of English—etymology, music, multiplicity of meaning, rhetorical devices—further than other writers dare.
 His poems can be as densely allusive, multi-voiced, polylingual, dissonant, and radically playful as Finnegans Wake.
 Many poets deploy surface difficulty (Guy Davenport called it ‘false density’) to mask essential emptiness; when Hill is difficult, he has something to say that cannot be said glibly, and he thus rewards attentive readers.”
-Critical appreciation of Hill’s work remains divided, though his status as a major poet is never questioned.
+Hill’s books after his Selected Poems include Oraclau/Oracles (2010), a long sequence meditating on Welsh history, and Clavics (2011) and Odi Barbare (2012), which were both published as installments of “Daybooks.”
+Both books feature intricate stanzaic patterns that can compress and torque language to extremes.
+In Tower Poetry, Peter McDonald noted, “What can be said of these new books, in a general way, is that in them Hill’s subject matter has become hard to disentangle from matters of poetic voice… The voice is marked by insistence, even vehemence, and by compressed, often highly complex, diction (Hill’s own term for his sapphics—‘cricked’—catches this discomfort exactly); it can feel as though several shorthands are being employed urgently at the same time, in an exhausting hurry with which it is hard for any reader to keep pace.”

-Hill’s work is often erudite and imbued with scholarship and he is well-known as an essayist as well as a poet.
+Hill’s Broken Hierarchies: Poems 1952-2012 (2013) collected sixty years of work and ran to almost 1,000 pages.
+It was published to great acclaim, with many reviewers echoing Nicholas Lezard’s claim, in the Guardian, that “if the phrase ‘greatest living poet in the English language’ has any meaning, we should use it now.”
+Yet critical appreciation of Hill’s work has remained somewhat divided, even though his status as perhaps the major poet writing in English is never questioned.
+Hill’s work is often erudite and imbued with scholarship and he is well known as an essayist as well as a poet.
 In books like The Lords of Limit: Essays on Literature and Ideas (1984), The Enemy’s Country (1995) and Style and Faith (2003), Hill has mapped a precise intellectual terrain that considers issues of morality, judgment, literary production and civic engagement.
 His Collected Critical Writings, when it was released in 2008, won the Truman Capote Award for Literary Criticism, the highest honor in the genre.
 In a Times Higher Education review, David Antoine-Williams described Hill’s criticism as “unlike any other.”
 Antoine-Williams saw Hill’s project one of contextualization and appraisal; Hill’s understanding of literary history and “depth and breadth of reading…allows Hill to assess not only artistic achievement but also the contribution of the author to an intellectual tradition...Taken as a whole, the critical works make up a rich and rigorous philosophy of literature, supremely well nourished by a vast range of poetic, political, metaphysical and theological writings of the past 500 years.
-This is why Hill may have written the most important collection of poet's prose to appear in his lifetime.
+This is why Hill may have written the most important collection of poet’s prose to appear in his lifetime.
 Anyone who cares about literature will want to understand his reasons for caring about it.”

-Hill is routinely described as one of the greatest poets writing in English, and has received numerous awards and honors for his work including the Faber Memorial Prize, the Hawthornden Prize and the Loines Award from the American Academy of Arts and Letters.
+Hill has received numerous awards and honors for his work including the Faber Memorial Prize, the Hawthornden Prize and the Loines Award from the American Academy of Arts and Letters.
+In 2010 Hill was elected to serve as Professor of Poetry at Oxford.
 That his critical fame exceeds his popular readership is one of the peculiarities of his genius.
 Hill’s late transformation has guaranteed he remains an integral part of the contemporary poetry landscape, however.
-As Adam Kirsch wrote in a review of Without Title, “Mr. Hill [is] one of the most fascinating poets at work today—one whose every new book promises a revelation.”
+As Adam Kirsch wrote in a review of Without Title,“Mr. Hill [is] one of the most fascinating poets at work today—one whose every new book promises a revelation.”